battistafranco/Check-Block-Challenge/README.md

 ## Getting started

 1 - You need to have NodeJS and NPM installed.
 Can be dowloaded from: [Node](https://nodejs.org/en/).
+And Angular CLI should be installed too.
+[Angular CLI](https://github.com/angular/angular-cli)

 2 - When installation Completes, clone the repo.